East Indiaman: French Revolutionary and Napoleonic Wars

 During the French Revolutionary and Napoleonic Wars, East Indiamen were often painted to resemble warships; an attacker could not be sure if gunports were real or merely paint, and some Indiamen carried sizable armaments.
 The Royal Navy acquired several East Indiamen, turning them into fourth rates (e.g., HMS Weymouth and HMS Madras, described above), maintaining the confusion for military ships seeking merchant ships as prizes of war.
 In some cases the East Indiamen successfully fought off attacks by the French.
 One of the most celebrated of these incidents occurred in 1804, when a fleet of East Indiamen and other merchant vessels under Commodore Nathaniel Dance successfully fought off a marauding squadron commanded by Admiral Linois in the Indian Ocean in the Battle of Pulo Aura.

 Due to the need to carry heavy cannon, the hull of the East Indiamen – in common with most warships of the time – was much wider at the waterline than at the upper deck, so that guns carried on the upper deck were closer to the centre-line to aid stability.
 This is known as tumblehome.
 The ships normally had two complete decks for accommodation within the hull and a raised poop deck.
 The poop deck and the deck below it were lit with square-windowed galleries at the stern.
 To support the weight of the galleries, the hull lines towards the stern were full.
 Later ships built without this feature tended to sail faster, which put the East Indiamen at a commercial disadvantage once the need for heavy armament passed.

 Ships for the India–China trade

-According to historian Fernand Braudel, some of the finest and largest Indiamen of the late 18th and early 19th centuries were built in India, making use of Indian shipbuilding techniques and crewed by Indians, their hulls of Indian teak being especially suitable for local waters.
+According to historian Fernand Braudel, some of the finest and largest Indiamen of the late 18th and early 19th centuries were built in India, making use of Indian shipbuilding techniques while also crewed by Indians, their hulls of Indian teak being especially suitable for local waters.
 These ships were used for the China run.
 Until the coming of steamships, these Indian-built ships were relied upon almost exclusively by the British in the eastern seas.
 Many hundreds of Indian-built Indiamen were built for the British, along with other ships, including warships.
 Notable among them were Surat Castle (1791), a 1,000-ton (bm) ship with a crew of 150, Lowjee Family, of 800 tons (bm) and a crew of 125, and Shampinder (1802), of 1,300 tons (bm).

 Notable ships

+The Batavia (1628 ship) was a ship of the Dutch East India Company (VOC).